josmac69/technical_challenge_l/4_data_architecture/README.md

     * we can also inform users about frequency of bookings from other users

 ##### User account financial transactions
+Overview:
-History of financial transactions on user account.
+* History of financial transactions on user account.
 For analytical purposes.
-Data are only appended to the table, no updates or deletes are allowed.
+* Data are only appended to the table, no updates or deletes are allowed.
 So no locking is required.
-Table will be indexed by user_id, financial_transaction_id, timestamp and event_type.
+* Table will be indexed by user_id, financial_transaction_id, timestamp and event_type.
+Other indexes would be added based on usage.
-Table will most likely be partitioned by date (timestamp rounded to full date).
+* Table will most likely be partitioned by date (timestamp rounded to full date).
+* Table does not require audit trail because records are immutable.

 Structure:
 * `financial_transaction_id`: bigint automatically increased (bigserial) unique financial transaction identifier
 * `user_id`: bigint user identifier
+* `parking_lot_id`: bigint parking lot identifier
+* `tracking_event_id`: bigint parking tracking event identifier connected with this event (entry id for usage, exit id for charging)
-* `timestamp`: timestamp of the event
+* `event_timestamp`: timestamp of the event
 * `event_type`: type of the event
-* `metadata`: additional metadata
+* `metadata`: JSON record
 * `amount`: amount of money
 * `currency`: currency of the transaction
 * `account_balance`: current account balance

 Financial events:
-* `usage_charged`: money charged from account due to usage of parking lot (timestamp, user ID, parking lot ID, amount charged)
+* `usage_charged`: money charged per our due to usage of parking lot
+  * this event will be triggered by pricing engine for every paid period of usage
+* `usage_free`: free usage of parking lot
+  * event triggered by pricing engine for every free period of usage
+  * free usage can happen in cases like
+    * some promotion campaigns either general or personalized (user can receive free usage for example for his birthday etc)
+    * problems with parking lot or the whole system
+    * if there is some option to use parking lot for free for example for employees
+    * if there is some option like first 15 minutes are free / first hour is free etc
+* `account_charged`: event physically taking money from user account
   * this event will be triggered by `exit` event
+  * amount charged will be calculated by pricing engine as summary of all `usage_charged` and `usage_free` events
-* `account_increased`: money send to account (timestamp, user ID, amount received).
+* `account_increased`: money send to account
   * this is real moment when money is added to the account - in many cases payment using card is actually delayed
-* `account_decreased`: money send from account back to user (timestamp, user ID, amount sent, metadata)
+* `account_decreased`: money send from account back to user
   * special event, this could be important in case user deletes account and we need to send him money back
   * or in case of wrong charge like double charge due to some bug in the system
-* `free_usage`: free usage of parking lot
-  * event triggered by `exit` event from parking lot and is generated for analytical purposes
-  * this could be used for example for some promotion campaigns
-  * or in case of some problems with parking lot
-  * or in case of some problems with the whole system
-  * or if there is some option to use parking lot for free for example for employees
-  * or if there is some option like first 15 minutes are free / first hour is free etc

 #### Parking lot master record
+Overview:
-Holds information about parking lot.
+* Holds information about parking lot.
-Only one record per parking lot exists.
+* Only one record per parking lot exists.
-Master record will be updated mainly during entry/exit events and also during manual parking lot updates.
+* Master record will be updated mainly during entry/exit events and also during manual parking lot updates.
-Table will be indexed by parking_lot_id.
+* Table will be indexed by parking_lot_id.
+Other indexes would be added based on usage.
-Table will most likely not be partitioned.
+* Table will most likely not be partitioned.
-Record will locked during updates.
+* Record will locked during updates.

 Structure:
 * `parking_lot_id`: bigint automatically increased (bigserial) unique parking lot identifier
-* `name`: parking lot name
+* `parking_lot_name`: parking lot name
 * `address`: parking lot address
 * `capacity`: parking lot capacity
 * `pricing_model_id`: pricing model identifier